chantzos/__/README.md

 Void-Linux at void-linux.eu

-It was written in S-Lang, an excellent (with a C like syntax and an unparrarel array implementation) programming language.
+It was written in S-Lang, an excellent (with a C like syntax and an unparalleled array implementation) programming language.

 ### Install S-Lang